Notre Dame University Will Cover Up Christopher Columbus Murals Due To Controversy

-The University of Notre Dame in South Bend, Indiana is the home of a wide assortment of historical art, some of which dates back to the 1800s.
-The Catholic university recently received complaints regarding some of the murals located on campus which include Christopher Columbus, according to NBC News.
+The University of Notre Dame in South Bend, Indiana, is the home of a wide assortment of historical art, some of which dates back to the 1800s.
+The Catholic university recently received complaints regarding some of the murals located on campus, which include depictions of Christopher Columbus, according to NBC News.

 The historical pieces in question were created by artist Luis Gregori more than two centuries ago.
 At the time, immigrants were flocking to the United States to escape religious persecution.
 The artwork was meant to celebrate the freedom that was believed to be brought about by Columbus’ discovery of the Americas.
-There are twelve murals in total, some of which include Native Americans.
+There are 12 murals in total, some of which include Native Americans.
 In one particularly large image, Columbus is shown standing next to a cross while a group of Native Americans bow down to him.

 Those who have criticized the murals believe that they offer a false representation of history and promote racial stereotypes.
-They disregard the part of Columbus’ past in which he contributed to the repression of Native Americans, forcing them out of their homes.
-Because of this, Rev. John Jenkins, the president of Notre Dame has decided to have the murals covered.
+They disregard the part of Columbus’ past in which he contributed to the oppression of Native Americans, forcing them out of their homes.
+Because of this, Rev. John Jenkins, the president of Notre Dame, has decided to have the murals covered.
 It is a “darker side of this story, a side we must acknowledge,” Jenkins said in a letter Sunday.

 Notre Dame is removing a Christopher Columbus mural because it is too offensive for students: https://t.co/cTzbh5iKg3